ds-dti/DS01_01_Social-Media-Suicide-Indication-Detection/README.md

 On the neural network layer, we used ReLU (Rectified Linear Unit) function, and Dropout Regularization to reduce overfitting.

 ![Accuracy](Image/accuracy.PNG)
-The acuraccy that we got is 95%
+The accuracy we get after being classified is 95%

 ## How to use API
 ```
 import requests